Sam416/fictional-eureka/README.md

  input and an incorrect input.
 To do this, it merely checks the page title after the action is performed.
 If there is no output, the tests completed successfully.

+ To run, simply run the .py script on a python console.